CommonMCOBJ/CommonMCOBJ/README.md

     # Scale of each block in meters; by default, this should be 1 meter
     block_scale: float

-    # Coordianate offset for blocks
+    # Coordinate offset for blocks
     block_origin_offset: (float, float, float)

     # Is the OBJ's origin centered to the geometry?